loader image

 What is your favorite minibuild from the set?

-That didn’t help at all.
 What is your favorite fairytale related meme?

 “Somebody toucha my spaghet.” – like it is portrait in the set.
 Well actually it’s pizza since there isn’t a spaghetti element but if you add lots of sauce it’s basically the same.
 But when does it become soup?
 When does pouring milk in a bowl of cereal become soup instead of sauce?

+Some angry Italian is making the hand gesture right now.
 How do you expect busy parents to build such a large set?

 By building 10 – 15 minutes with your child everyday while reading a short story and a couple of Sunday afternoons.
 The most time consuming thing is searching for pieces.
 Best way to counter this is to flip upside down ones, and not mix different bags; or last resort just point a piece out.
 It’s okay to skip a day if you don’t have time, but it doesn’t take long and is time well spent.
 There’s a somewhat flexible baseplate so building can be done in bed, just put the pieces in a bowl.
 You can use your phone for the stories and instructions, just lay it on bed and turn around the instruction images with the button while you read the story.
 You can add a shortcut to visit this page from your home screen so you don’t have to search for this tab to open the stories and instructions.